8bitmcu/openHASP_themes/README.md

  1. Create a dropdown helper with all the names of your entities you want to be able to control with a timer.
 This can also include groups.
 The last item in the dropdown should be "(none)" or "Nothing Selected", as we will default to that item

- 2. Edit the content of scripts.yaml.
-Replace all the entity names and ids with the entities you populated on the dropdown just earlier.
-Create a new script in Home Assistant with that content.
-I named my script plate02_settimer
+ 2. Create a new Script in Home Assistant.
+I named my script plate02_settimer.
+Use the content from the included scripts.yaml.
+Replace all the entities name in the script.

  3. Create a Number helper named input_number.plate02_timer_hour with a minimum value of 0